uvalib/monorepo/packages/web-styles/README.md

 Docs created by [SassDoc](http://sassdoc.com/) can be found [here](https://uvalib.github.io/monorepo/web-styles/).

-Be sure to run `yarn run docs` to keep the docs up to date as you make changes to the styles in this repo.
+Docs are kept up to date by running the build `yarn run build`.
 The documentation reflects changes to the master branch.

 ## Usage